-- In the sequel The After Years, checking the Hooded Man's equipment shows he uses his left hand to hold his sword, which is a huge hint on who he really is.
+- In The After Years, checking the Hooded Man's equipment shows he uses his left hand to hold his sword, which is a huge hint on who he really is.

-- In Final Fantasy VI, you can always go to the (empty) "esper" menu.
+- You can always go to the (empty) "esper" menu.
 Even though it's about a third of the way through before you properly find out what espers are and how they work.

 - Also, the battle menu, specifically the discrepancy between Terra and every other party member.
 At first, she can only use magic, and there's a gap where her special ability would be.
 Similarly, characters like Locke and Edgar have their special abilities, and a gap where the magic would be.
 Think people will eventually be able to cast spells, or that Terra will develop a secret power?

 - A lesser example is that none of the permanent playable characters are ever mentioned by name until you are given a chance to choose what that name is.
 This means that if you see a character mentioned by name and you are not given the chance to name them, you know for certain they will never join your party.
 It also means that, when the name entry screen comes up for a certain ninja before he joins, or a certain airship-owning gambler even before you meet him, you know that they are going to be part of your crew eventually.